 Our Vision and Ethos

 The vision for the proposing school, Webster Primary School, is to develop a 2 Form Entry Free School of 420 pupils age 4-11, with a Pupil Admission Number of 60.
-The Free School will replicate the highest standards of leadership and management, teaching and learning and pupil outcomes that are currently in place in the proposing school.
+The Free School (formerly known as Webster West Primary) will replicate the highest standards of leadership and management, teaching and learning and pupil outcomes that are currently in place in the proposing school.
 We expect children to leave at age 11 as confident young people, well prepared academically and socially to be successful in their educational journey and well equipped to play their full part in society.

 We will achieve this in the Free School by: